ramonmacias/gophercises/README.md

 With this exercise I learn of how to use the sql standard library, on that case ho to config and setup a new client for connect to a postgres database, the idea is to try another packages but I tried before the GORM so makes no sense for me to do it

+#### Deck

+With this exercise I learn about how to use functions as an object, know more about the rand library and sort library and model all related with the term of cards and decks.